• Skip to main content

 Welcome to Red Beans and Eric!

-Red Beans and Eric is a place where food, culture, and community come together no matter where you call home.
+Red Beans and Eric is a place where food, culture, and community come together, no matter where you call home.
 Here, you’ll find comforting, home-cooked meals inspired by the flavors of southern Louisiana.
-I share more than just great food—it’s about the stories, traditions, and shared experiences that make every meal special.
+But this is more than just sharing great food; it’s also about the stories, traditions, and experiences that make every meal special.
 So, pull up a chair, grab a plate, and let’s celebrate the spirit of New Orleans together!

 More About Me!